The Games That Shaped My Journey: Lessons We Can All Learn

 Summary

 This article explores the significant impact that various games have had on my personal journey and the broader gaming industry, highlighting crucial lessons we can all learn.
-Summary List:
+Key Points:

 • Modern games often face a disconnect between intrinsic rewards and creative risk-taking due to an increasing focus on commercialization, unlike the innovative designs seen in the GameCube and PS2 era.